853939676/GroupProject/Pets/about.md

 ---
 ## About The Project

-For our project we wanted to manipulate the King County dataset for lost, found, and adoptable pets!
+For our Info 201 project, we wanted to manipulate the King County dataset for lost, found, and adoptable pets!
 We display data in a visualization for questions like :

   * What percent of male/female pets have been lost/found/adoptable in the greater Seattle area.
   * What different breeds of pets have been lost/found/adoptable in the greater seattle area